rotunda-uvap/uvapweb/content/news/authors-corner-with-jane-turner-censer-author-of-the-princess-of-albemarle/index.md

   - "5792"
 date: 2022-04-28
 ---
-Today, we are happy to bring you our conversation with Jane Turner Censer, author of *THE PRINCESS OF ALBEMARLE: AMÉLIE RIVES, AUTHOR AND CELEBRITY AT THE FIN DE SIÈCLE*
+Today, we are happy to bring you our conversation with Jane Turner Censer, author of *THE PRINCESS OF ALBEMARLE: Amélie Rives, Author and Celebrity at the Fin de Siècle*

 *What inspired you to write this book?*